Edge-Only Universal Adversarial Attacks in Distributed Learning: Edge-Only Universal Attack

 \section{Edge-Only Universal Attack}

-In this section, we detail the edge-only universal attack following the pipeline shown in Figure \ref{f:scheme_attack}.
-The attack consists of three main stages: \textit{(1)} learning feature separations between target and non-target samples in the edge layers; \textit{(2)} crafting the perturbation by exploiting these learned separations; and \textit{(3)} applying an adversarial perturbation to influence the final model prediction.
+In this section, we detail the proposed edge-only universal attacks.
+We first formulates a targeted attack, following the pipeline illustrated in Fig.~\ref{f:scheme_attack}.
+The method consists of two main stages: (i) learning feature-level separations between target and non-target samples in the edge layers (Sec.~\ref{ss:learning_class}); and (ii) crafting a universal perturbation by exploiting these learned separations (Sec.~\ref{ss:opt_uap}).
+We then introduce, in Sec.~\ref {ss:untarget_attack}, an untargeted attack that causes misclassification on the cloud side without controlling the predicted class.